yaxsomo/aerosentinel-echo/README.md

 7. [License](#license)

 ## Introduction
-This firmware is designed to provide precise navigation and guidance capabilities for rocketry applications using the Aerosentinel Argus Navigation Module.
-It implements advanced algorithms and features to ensure optimal performance, safety, and reliability during launch, ascent, and recovery phases.
+This firmware is designed to handle communication tasks for rocketry applications using the Aerosentinel Echo Communication Module.
+It ensures reliable data transmission between the modules and the ground station, facilitating seamless communication.

 ## Getting Started